Fiberwise-AI/ia_modules/docs/PIPELINE_ARCHITECTURE.md

 ## Overview

-The IA Modules Pipeline System is a sophisticated, graph-based workflow execution framework designed for building intelligent, modular AI applications.
+The IA Modules Pipeline System is a graph-based workflow execution framework designed for building intelligent, modular AI applications.
 It provides a declarative JSON configuration approach for defining complex workflows with conditional routing, service injection, and human-in-the-loop capabilities.

+**ExecutionContext:** The system uses ExecutionContext (containing execution_id, pipeline_id, user_id, thread_id) as a required parameter to `Pipeline.run()`.
+This replaced the previous pattern of registering execution_id in services.

 ## Table of Contents